 When using the placeholder technique to build a table it is common to use the Square mark type.
 For example Tableau Heatmaps are tables using the Square mark type.

-Using the Gantt technique
+Using the Gantt technique to colour Tableau tables

 Here I will show how to format a table using the Gantt.
 It is almost identical to using the Square mark type, however there is 1 additional step.